sighupio/fury-getting-started/fury-on-eks/README.md

 To connect to the VPN, after the installation, an `<CLUSTER_NAME>-<YOURUSER>.ovpn` file with you username will be created in the folder where `furyctl` was executed.
 Use an OpenVPN client to connect to the VPN, and check that the DNS is working after the connection.
 If it's not, you need to set up the VPN to resolve DNS in full-dns mode.

+The HTTPS certificate will not be generated until you correctly delegate the public zone to be authoritative.
+To get the NS servers of the public zone run the command:

 ### Forecastle

 [Forecastle](https://github.com/stakater/Forecastle) is an open-source control panel where you can access all exposed applications running on Kubernetes.

-Navigate to <http://directory.internal.demo.example.dev> to see all the other ingresses deployed, grouped by namespace.
+Navigate to <https://directory.internal.demo.example.dev> to see all the other ingresses deployed, grouped by namespace.

 ![Forecastle][forecastle-eks-screenshot]